5argon/E7Unity/src/E7Unity/Assets/E7Unity/Documentation~/components/button-animator-ui.md

 Those are different moments, and lifting *outside* the button is a third one: the player started a press and thought better of it.
 That deserves the graphic to spring back, but definitely not the action.

-`ButtonEx` exposes exactly those three:
+`ButtonAnimatorUi` exposes exactly those three:

 | Event | Fires when |
 | --- | --- |